Photo Credit: Angela Hopper Photography

 Pet Friendly Events

-The Humane Society for Greater Savannah will host their 17th Annual Doggie Carnival on Sunday, May 7th, from noon until 4 p.m. in Forsyth Park.
+The Humane Society for Greater Savannah hosts an Annual Doggie Carnival every May in Forsyth Park.
 Admission to this fun family event is free, and all proceeds go to benefit the Humane Society.
 Four-legged friends can participate in a doggie derby, doggie and me photo booths, paw print art, and more!
-They’ll also have food trucks and beer for those over 21.
+Past events have included food trucks and beer for those over 21.

 Held the first weekend in October, River Street’s Oktoberfest features a Wiener Dog Racing, Bratwurst Tasting, and a variety of beers and food booths with German cuisine.
 River Street can get crowded during events, so it’s best to go earlier in the day if you plan on bringing your furbaby with you.